nazirov91/blog/src/pages/blog/2018-09-11-algorithmic-complexity.md

 * **Space complexity** is the entire amount of space needed for an algorithm to run, based on the size of the input.
 It is the combination of Auxiliary space and the space utilized by input.

 ### Analysis of Loops
 Iterative loops play a significant role in building algorithms.
-Let's look at the commonly used forms before
+Let's look at the commonly used forms

 **O(1)**
 Complexity of a function is considered to be O(1) if there are no loops or recursions.
 Also, no calls to other loop including functions must be present.